Form 8.3 - Maitland Institutional Services Limited: Re Premier Miton Group plc

 1. KEY INFORMATION

-(a) Full name of discloser: MI Chelverton UK Income Fund and Chelverton UK Dividend Trust plc (b) Owner or controller of interests and short positions disclosed, if different from 1(a): Northern Trust as Custodian The naming of nominee or vehicle companies is insufficient.
-For a trust, the trustee(s), settlor and beneficiaries must be named. (c) Name of offeror/offeree in relation to whose relevant securities this form Premier Miton Group plc relates: (ISIN: GB00BZB2KR63) Use a separate form for each offeror/offeree (d) If an exempt fund manager connected with an offeror/offeree, state this and N/A specify identity of offeror/offeree: (e) Date position held/dealing undertaken: Opening position disclosure as at 23 For an opening position disclosure, state the latest practicable date prior to November 2021 the disclosure (f) In addition to the company in 1(c) above, is the discloser making NO disclosures in respect of any other party to the offer?
-If YES, specify which: If it is a cash offer or possible cash offer, state "N/A"
+(a) Full name of discloser: New Star Investment Trust plc (b) Owner or controller of interests and short positions disclosed, if different from 1(a): BBH as Custodian The naming of nominee or vehicle companies is insufficient.
+For a trust, the trustee(s), settlor and beneficiaries must be named. (c) Name of offeror/offeree in relation to whose relevant securities this form Premier Miton Group plc relates: (ISIN: GB00BZB2KR63) Use a separate form for each offeror/offeree (d) If an exempt fund manager connected with an offeror/offeree, state this and N/A specify identity of offeror/offeree: (e) Date position held/dealing undertaken: Opening position disclosure as at For an opening position disclosure, state the latest practicable date prior to the 26 November 2021 disclosure YES (f) In addition to the company in 1(c) above, is the discloser making disclosures in respect of any other party to the offer?
+If YES, specify which: If it is a cash offer or possible cash offer, state "N/A" AssetCo plc

 2. POSITIONS OF THE PERSON MAKING THE DISCLOSURE